Skip to content

 In 1966, Frazetta was assigned to generate cover artwork for Robert E. Howard’s collection of stories.
 Howard (founder of the sword and sorcery genre) had written them back in the 1930s, but they’d never been artistically rendered.

-"I went right ahead and created this character that didn't even resemble Howard's description at all: mine is quite a different guy.
-He was what I thought a barbarian should look like, the ultimate barbarian."
+"I went right ahead and created this character that didn't even resemble Howard's description at all: Mine is quite a different guy.
+He was what I thought a barbarian should look like.
+The ultimate barbarian."

-conan destroyer frank frazetta raising battle axe over troops
+conan destroyer frank frazetta raising battle axe

-Frank Frazetta's Influences
+Frank Frazetta's influences

 Hal Foster